sadhushehjar/Malaria-detection-Deep-Learning/README.md

 Frameworks:-

-This project uses pytorch a dep learning framework by facebook AI.
+This project uses pytorch a dep learning framework by facebook AI research.